-The deadline to submit proposals has been extended to June 1, 2020.
+The deadline to submit proposals was on June 1, 2020.

 Long Island Quality of Water Integrated Data System (LIQWIDS)

 The Long Island Regional Planning Council (LIRPC) is inviting proposals from qualified consultants to provide direct assistance, coordination, and administration for the Long Island Quality of Water Integrated Data System project.

 The Long Island Quality of Water Integrated Data System (LIQWIDS) project – an essential part of the Long Island Nitrogen Action Plan (LINAP) initiative – is a one-stop portal for water quality data collected in Nassau and Suffolk Counties.
 Access to Long Island-specific water-quality data is vital to local, state and federal officials, advocates, scientists and others engaged in making important resource management and regulatory decisions.
 At present, this data exists in various forms and with different degrees of accessibility.
 Data collected by federal, state, and local government agencies are mostly available to the public; however, not all are readily accessible via an electronic database that can be remotely queried.